Perlkonig/ftLibShip/README.md

 * `renderSvg(ship: FullThrustShip, opts: RenderOpts = {}): string | undefined` takes a ship object and returns the raw SVG code, which is designed to render correctly in all modern browsers.
 * `renderUri(ship: FullThrustShip, opts: RenderOpts = {}): string | undefined` does the same thing but returns the SVG as a [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme), suitable for use in `<img>` and `<button>` tags.

-The rendering options are as follows, *but they are not yet actually implemented*:
+The rendering options are as follows:

 ```ts
 export interface RenderOpts {